olserra/xMem/README.md

 1. **Create New Memory**: Enter your thoughts or notes into the input box and tag them with appropriate labels.
 2. **Save Your Data**: Once you've added your data, they will be automatically saved for future use.
-3. **Copy All Data**: Click the "Copy all user data" button to copy your entire set of data in JSON format.
-4. **Use in LLM Conversations**: Paste the copied JSON data as context in your preferred LLM (e.g., ChatGPT, Gemini, Claude, etc.), allowing the model to use the data to improve the conversation.
+3. **Use in LLM Conversations**: Paste the copied JSON data as context in your preferred LLM (e.g., ChatGPT, Gemini, Claude, etc.), allowing the model to use the data to improve the conversation.

 ## Roadmap